dataddo/env/README.md

 }
 ```

-Individual map elements (both keys and values) are parsed recursively
+Individual map elements (both keys and values) are parsed recursively according
-according to their underlying data-type.
+to their underlying data-types.
+Recursive parsing of maps is not supported.

+#### Beware!
+Map keys are optional

+There is one additional catch in the map parsing logic which you should be aware
+of - environment variables defining map are implicitly **optional** and no
+checking on their present is performed!
+For more information, please see [Map
+keys are optional](#map-keys-are-optional) section below.

 ### List of default parsers